Michigan Business Tax

 The Michigan Business Tax (MBT), which was signed into law by Governor Jennifer M. Granholm July 12, 2007, imposes a 4.95% business income tax and a modified gross receipts tax at the rate of 0.8%.
 Insurance companies and financial institutions pay alternate taxes (see below).
 The MBT replaces the Single Business Tax, effective January 1, 2008.

 On December 4, 2007, Governor Jennifer M. Granholm signed Public Act 145 of 2007 amending the MBT.
 Although the primary purpose of PA 145 was to institute an MBT surcharge, PA 145 also makes some additional changes, which are detailed in the link below.

-To view additional detail on components of the Michigan Business Tax, choose from the categories below.
+To view additional detail on components of the Michigan Business Tax, choose from the categories to the right.

 - 2014 Michigan Community Foundation MBT Credit Certification Application

 - 2014 Michigan Education Foundation MBT Credit Certification Application

 - MBT E-file Mandate for Tax Year 2010 MBT Forms and Instructions will not be mailed this year